soef/ioBroker.alexa/README.md

 But be aware: The Cookie will time out after several time and then the adapter will stop working and disable itself.
 You then need to manually get a new cookie!

+### Push Connections do not connect
+Sometimes it could happen that because of too many connection tries aAmazon blocks the push connection endpoint for a specific IP and "device".

+If the Push connection is never established then you can try to use the following:
+* delete the instance of the adapter
+* check if there are files like /opt/iobroker/node_modules/iobroker.alexa2/formerDataStore*.json - if existing please delete them
+* add new instance and get new cookie

+Then it should work again

 ## Changelog
 ### 3.18.6 (2022-07-19)